John Blackburn (priest)

 John Blackburn, CB, QHC (3 December 1947 – 1 October 2021) was a British Anglican priest and chaplain.
 He served as Archdeacon for the Army from 1999 to 2004 and Chaplain General of the Royal Army Chaplains' Department from 2000 to 2004.
 Before and after his service in the British Army, he was a parish priest in the Diocese of Monmouth of the Church in Wales.

 Early life and education

-Blackburn was born on 3 December 1947.
+Blackburn was born on 3 December 1947 in Newport, Gwent, Wales.
+His father served in Merchant Navy and his mother managed a tailoring shop.
+He passed the 11-plus, and was educated in the grammar stream of Hartridge High School, Newport.

 In 1966, he entered St Michael's College, Llandaff, an Anglican theological college, to study theology and train for ordained ministry.
 During this time, he completed a Diploma of Theology (DipTh) at University College, Cardiff, and a Diploma in Pastoral Studies (DPS) at St Michael's.

-Throughout his career, Blackburn continued his university studies.
+Throughout his career, he continued his university studies.
 He graduated from the Open University, a university that specialises in part-time distance learning, with a Bachelor of Arts (BA) degree in 1988 and a Bachelor of Science (BSc) degree in 2004.